gardhr/cosi/README.md

 `function text_to_file(text, file)`

-Writes the contents of a Strinng to a file.
+Writes the contents of a String to a file.

 `function text_to_function(script, imports)`